BryanChasko/jitsi-video-hosting/DEPLOYMENT_GUIDE.md

 # Jitsi Video Platform - Complete Deployment Guide

-This guide provides step-by-step instructions for deploying the Jitsi Meet video conferencing platform on AWS.
+This guide provides step-by-step instructions for deploying the Jitsi Meet video conferencing platform on AWS using domain-agnostic configuration.

 ## Prerequisites